MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 This command sends all of the new commits in your local repository to the GitHub repository.
 Now if you refresh the GitHub webpage you should be able to see that 'MODULE.py' has been added to the repository.

+## Working With Multiple Repositories

+Make another clone of the remote.

+Make a change to the new clone.

+Push the change, then Pull it to the first clone.

+## Ignoring Files

+## Conflict Resolution

+Make conflicting commits in the two different repositories.

+Push one, then try to push the other.

+Illustrate what kinds of commits conflict and what types don't.

+## Pull requests

+## Branching and Forking

+## Managing a Repository

+Giving access to collaborators.

+Evaluating pull requests.

+Keeping branches under control.

 ## Best practices